fish-face/quasselgrep/README.md

 find messages from two months ago until now.
 You can also use "years", "days" and so on, as well as abbreviations "yr", "y", "hr", "h" etc.

+Performance
+---

+Quassel's backlog constitutes a rather large database table, so some queries are going to take a while to run.
+That said, Quasselgrep shouldn't be too slow with a reasonably-sized PostgreSQL database, for reasonable queries, so let me know if you're in this situation but are experiencing slowness.

+Of course if you're using SQLite, all bets are off!
+See the [migration page](http://bugs.quassel-irc.org/projects/1/wiki/PostgreSQL) on the Quassel site for instructions on how to migrate if this is causing issues.

+My own database is under 500M in size and so information on performance with larger databases is welcome.

 quasselgrep.conf
 ---